 - Direct PLUS Loans: If you’re enrolled in an accredited school at least half-time, you’re eligible for Direct PLUS Loans, which are for graduate students and professional degree students.
 PLUS Loans have an interest rate of 7.6%.

+Keep in mind, there are student loan limits.
+Medical school students can take out a total of $224,000 in subsidized and unsubsidized direct loans before turning to PLUS loans.
 Also, while you’re in medical school, you’re eligible for mandatory medical residency forbearance, which means you can postpone making payments until your residency is complete.

 Private loans for medical school